cbent28/TheBlackSwan/AWS_README.md

 User Permissions
 ----------------

+If you created a new user, and wish to grant them permissions to to the S3 bucket please do the following:

-From the [AWS IAM Users Console](https://console.aws.amazon.com/iam/?#users) select the newly created user, then the `Permissions` Tab, then click the `Attach User Policy` button.
+- From the [AWS IAM Users Console](https://console.aws.amazon.com/iam/?#users) select the newly created user, then the `Permissions` Tab, then click the `Attach User Policy` button.
 Paste in the following (substituting BUCKET-NAME as appropriate).

 ```json
 {